Strategy & Governance

 The Simple Rule: Decide Early

-For any meaningful tool, set a renewal decision date well before the contract renews.
+For any meaningful nonprofit software tool, set a renewal decision date well before the contract renews.
 A practical baseline is 90 days before renewal.

-That gives your team time to answer the questions that actually matter:
+That gives your nonprofit team time to answer the questions that actually matter:

 - Are we renewing, renegotiating, downgrading, replacing, or retiring this tool?